 Palmetto Dunes Oceanfront Resort

 If you’re not ready to shell out top dollar, but still want the authentic, top-of-the-line Hilton Head Island golf experience, Palmetto Dunes is for you, starting foremost with the oceanfront Robert Trent Jones course.
 The green at the par-five 10th hole is as close as you can get to the Atlantic Ocean on any golf course on the island—and that proximity tends to bring challenging winds into play once you reach the final 10 holes.
-Coming in March 2021, Palmetto Dunes will be the first resort in the southeast to introduce Toptracer Range Technology in 15 covered bays at the Jones course’s public practice facility.
+Recently, Palmetto Dunes became the first resort in the southeast to introduce Toptracer Range Technology in 14 covered bays at the Jones course’s public practice facility.

 Considered one of the toughest trials on the island from its Gold tees (6,873 yards), the George Fazio course at Palmetto Dunes tests players with a series of long par fours and par threes.
 The only par 70 course on the island is safe for slicers with all out of bounds on the golfer’s left.
 A green shared by the 11th and 16th holes gives the back nine an eccentric, captivating touch.